UA picks 6 design finalists for research center

 [Gallery not loading above?
 Click here for more photos » arkansasonline.com/227design/]

+The art and design district, so named by UA in 2014, is a few blocks from the main campus in south Fayetteville.

-The plan for a cluster of arts and architecture buildings received a major boost in 2017 with the announcement of a $40 million gift from the Windgate Charitable Foundation, the Little Rock organization's largest-ever single grant.
+The plan for a cluster of arts and architecture buildings received a major boost in 2017 with the announcement of a $40 million gift from the Windgate Charitable Foundation, the Little Rock-based organization's largest single grant.
 The Windgate gift for the building of arts facilities followed a $120 million Walton Family Charitable Support Foundation grant supporting arts education at UA.

 But UA first opened an architecture shop facility at the area of the site in 2009, and MacKeith said a fabrication laboratory was included in 2014 plans for the art and design district.

-Next month the University of Arkansas board of trustees will be presented a choice for the designers of the new Timberlands Center, MacKeith said.
-Construction is expected to begin in May 2021 and be complete by December 2022, according to a timeline released by UA.
+Next month University of Arkansas trustees will be presented a choice for the designers of the new Timberlands Center, MacKeith said.
+Construction is expected to begin May 2021 and be complete by December 2022, according to a timeline released by UA.

-The six finalists are two European firms, three in the U.S. and another with an office in Tokyo.
+The six finalists include two firms based in Europe, three in the U.S. and another with an office in Tokyo.

-"The [Forest Service and forestry endowment] grant program was a specific grant award directed exclusively to incentivizing the use of innovative timber and wood construction in university buildings, and the UA Foundation funds have the same exclusive identified and directed purpose," MacKeith said in a statement.
+"The USFS/USEFC grant program was a specific grant award directed exclusively to incentivizing the use of innovative timber and wood construction in university buildings, and the UA Foundation funds have the same exclusive identified and directed purpose," MacKeith said.

-The campus already is home to what's considered the only U.S. university residence hall to be built using cross-laminated timber, a construction technique that involves large-scale, prefabricated wooden panels.
-Adohi Hall, a 703-bed residence, opened last fall.
+The UA campus is already home to what's considered the only U.S. university residence hall to be built using cross-laminated timber, a construction technique involving large-scale, prefabricated wooden panels.
+Adohi Hall, a 703-bed residence, opened in fall 2019.

 A library storage facility, also considered a part of the Windgate Art and Design District, was similarly built using cross-laminated timber.
-It opened in 2018, described by UA as the first structure in Arkansas to be built using the cross-laminated construction.
+It opened in 2018, described by UA as the first structure in Arkansas to be built using the cross-laminated timber panel method of construction.

-The six finalists for the Timberlands Center are WT/GO Architecture of New Haven, Conn.; Dorte Mandrup A/S from Copenhagen, Denmark; Grafton Architects from Dublin; Shingeru Ban Architects, which has offices in Tokyo, New York and Paris; Kennedy & Violich Architecture of Boston; and Lever Architecture of Portland, Ore.
+The six finalists for the Timberlands Center are WT/GO Architecture, based in New Haven, Conn.; Dorte Mandrup A/S from Copenhagen, Denmark; Grafton Architects from Dublin; Shingeru Ban Architects, which has offices in Tokyo, New York and Paris; Kennedy & Violich Architecture of Boston; and LEVER Architecture, based in Portland, Ore.

 MacKeith said they were selected from 69 entries in the design contest.